Titles and Affiliations

 Progress Thus Far

-Studies have shown that high doses of two vitamins can generate metabolic toxins specifically in BRCA1-mutant cancer cells: folate generates formaldehyde which can kill BRCA-defective cancer cells; and vitamin C triggers the accumulation of several other toxins.
-Dr. Cantley showed that folate and vitamin C work together to kill BRCA1- and BRCA2-defective cancer cells by generating reactive oxygen species, which are toxic to the cells.
-Building on these findings, the team designed preclinical studies to assess the effect of folate alone or in combination with vitamin C.
+Studies have shown that high doses of two vitamins can generate metabolic toxins specifically in BRCA1-mutant cancer cells.
+Using a combination of metabolic and molecular biology tools, Dr. Cantley and his team showed that these two vitamins work together to kill BRCA1- and BRCA2-defective cancer cells by generating reactive oxygen species, which are toxic to the cells.
+Building on these findings, the team designed preclinical studies to assess the therapeutic efficacy of combining these two vitamins.
+In the last year, they developed a regimen for administration of these vitamins and tested it in laboratory models.
+Their laboratory studies showed the combination to be non-toxic to normal cells providing another reason to combine the two vitamins for cancer therapy.
+Further, the Cantley team demonstrated that treatment with the vitamin combination prolongs the survival even in models of BRCA1-mutant cells.

 What’s next